 Our Analysis and Test Results

 Despite the unique construction and design, the Fourteener isn't anything special, overall.
-The enhanced comfort is balanced against weight scores that suffer.
+The enhanced comfort balances against weight scores, which suffer.
 This is a comfortable and unique pack, but super heavy.

 This is a super heavy pack.
 The thick padding, contoured air spaces, sturdy fabrics, robust waist belt system, and plentiful pockets add up to a hefty package.